Trading Strategies Generated Pathwise by Functions of Market Weights: Introduction

+Along a different, but related, development, \cite{F1981} showed almost 40 years ago that certain aspects of It\^o calculus can be developed `path by path', without any probability structure.
+Once a given function admits the pathwise property of quadratic variation/covariation along a given nested sequence of partitions over a fixed time interval of finite length, this new type of It\^o's change of variable formula can be proven by an application of Taylor expansion in a surprisingly simple way.
+Then \cite{Wuermli} introduced in this same setting the concept of local times and the corresponding pathwise Tanaka formula, in a pathwise sense.
+This allows the change of variable formula to be applied to less regular functions, by involving appropriately defined pathwise local times.
+These concepts of local times have been further developed recently; see \cite{PerkowskiPromel2}, \cite{Davis2018}, and \cite{Cont_Perkowski}.

-In this paper, we generalize both additive and multiplicative functional generation of trading strategies in two ways.
-First, we use pathwise functional It\^o calculus to show that one can construct trading strategies additively and multiplicatively from a functional depending on the entire history of market weights, in a manner completely devoid of probability considerations.
+In this paper, we generalize both additive and multiplicative functional generation of trading strategies in several ways.
+First, we use pathwise It\^o calculus to show that one can construct trading strategies, generated additively or multiplicatively from a given function, depending on the market weights and in a manner completely devoid of probability considerations.
 The only analytic structure we impose is that the market weights admit continuous covariations in a pathwise sense.
-The usage of this advanced It\^o calculus enables us to construct trading strategies which depend not only on the current market weights, but also on the past market weights.
-Secondly, we admit generating functionals that depend on an additional argument of finite variation.
-Introducing a new argument other than the market weights gives extra flexibility in constructing portfolios; see \cite{Strong}, \cite{Schied:2016}, \cite{Ruf:Xie}.
-We present various types of additional argument, to the effect that a variety of new trading strategies can be generated from a functional depending on it; these strategies yield new sufficient conditions for strong relative arbitrage with respect to the market portfolio.
+Secondly, we admit generating functions that depend on an additional argument of finite variation.
+Introducing new arguments, other than the market weights, gives extra flexibility in constructing portfolios; see \cite{Strong}, \cite{Schied:2016}, \cite{Ruf:Xie}.
+We present various types of additional such arguments, to the effect that a variety of new trading strategies can be generated from a function depending on them; these strategies yield new sufficient conditions for strong relative arbitrage with respect to the market portfolio.
+Then, we show how to apply the pathwise Tanaka formula to construct portfolios from generating functions rougher than heretofore possible.
+In order to use the It\^o formula, a function needs to be at least twice-differentiable, whereas the Tanaka formula requires less smooth functions, namely, absolutely continuous.
+Thus, usage of the Tanaka formula broadens the class of portfolio-generating functions very considerably.